Game plan for success

 Watching the ups and downs of the market isn’t quite as fun, and the emotional extremes can trigger irrational investment decisions.
 Depending on who you were rooting for in the tournament, you might spend the week after the championship game depressed or ecstatic.
 An ill-made decision regarding your investments, however, could result in substantial, life-altering financial losses.

-Your financial advisor’s job is to look out for your financial best interests.
-So, consider leaving the constant market monitoring to your advisor.
+A financial professional’s job is to look out for your financial best interests.
+So, consider leaving the constant market monitoring to him or her.
 It will free you from the stress of daily stock fluctuations — and the temptation to make rash, emotionally charged financial decisions that fall outside your investment plan.

 Unfortunately, emotions can easily cloud your decision-making when making your bracket picks.
 Pride in your alma mater may be behind your selection of it to take the championship.
 But if your team doesn’t have the talent and drive to go all the way, it’s just wishful thinking.